developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/re2x/rfid/index.md

 When RhoElements finishes execution of a plug-in method call, the corresponding RFID operation may not have been completed, rather it may have just been started.
 Specifically, for performInventory, tagLocate, tag access operations (readTag/writeTag/lockTag/killTag) using access-filter or performed on all tags, the corresponding method call just initiates the corresponding RFID operation.
 These operations generate Tag-reports, and once all the reports are completely sent to the application, the plug-in sends a operationCompleteEvent.

 ### Plug-in Busy
 The Plug-in can perform only one RFID protocol operation (Inventory/Read/Write/Locate/Kill) at a time.
-Trying to invoke a new operation when an existing one is still running, will generate a "Plugin Busy" error.
+Trying to invoke a new operation when an existing one is still running, will generate a "Plug-in Busy" error.
 Irrespective whether stop method is called or not, the plug-in is ready to initiate a new operation only after it sends the operationCompleteEvent.
 Trying to start a new operation before the event is received will return a "Plugin Busy error".

 ### Deleting Pre-filters
 Once a pre-filter is added with a particular ID, the same ID should be used to reference it when deleting it.